dibash9860/dibash9860/README.md

 ### 🔹 **IT Support Technician**
 **TES-AMM Australia Pty Ltd** (2022 – 2023)

-- Provided support for imaging, application installation, asset tagging, and asset management while handling deployments, data wiping, and destruction.
+-Provided support for imaging, application installation, asset tagging, and asset management while handling deployments, data wiping, and destruction.

 -Conducted software and hardware testing, maintained IT assets, and delivered reports to team leaders.